bobbilee19/ambassador-guide/README.md

 You’re part of a very small, exclusive first cohort selected for the unique value you bring to the Midnight ecosystem and we’re thrilled to have you as part of this founding group.
 Let’s build the future of privacy, together.

-## ⚠️ Important Midnight Aliit Program Guidelines
+## ⚠️ Important Program Guidelines

 **You are Part of a Secret Phase 0 Launch of Midnight Aliit Until Midnight Summit / November 2025:** Please keep your membership in Aliit strictly confidential until the Midnight Summit (November 17-19, 2025), when the program will be officially announced.